 Although we did not measure organic matter inputs directly, we found a very strong correlation between SOC stocks and plot basal area, which could be indicative of organic matter litter inputs (Fig. 4b; Lebret et al., 2001).
-Once organic matter enters the soil, the soil's physical characteristics and biochemical environment plays an important role in how

-1 SOC is either stabilized, mineralized or leached (Raich and Schlesinger, 1992; Six et al., 2002; 2 Zinn et al., 2007a).
-The clay mineralogy and soil clay fractions play a critical role in how much SOC can be stored by the soil, its residence times and its susceptibility to land-use change 3 (Zinn et al., 2007b).
-Clays can stabilize organic matter particles through clay-humus 4 5 complexation, or physically protect organic matter molecules from further mineralization by trapping them in clay macroaggregates (Sollins et al., 1996).
-The strong positive correlation 6 between SOC stocks and clay fraction we measured reflect the importance of these 7 processes on SOC storage (Table 2, Fig. 4c).
-Next, the parabolic relationship we observed 8 9 between soil pH and forest SOC stocks (Fig. 4d) reflect how the soil biochemical environment is critically important for soil microbial communities that decompose organic matter 10 (Motavalli et al., 1995).
-The higher SOC stocks found in the acidic and basic soils in this study 11 indicates that the unfavorable biochemical environment retards microbial communities that 12 13 decompose the organic matter.
-At a near-neutral soil pH, conditions were ideal for microbial communities and accordingly decomposition rates were high, resulting in little SOC 14 accumulation.
-15
+Once organic matter enters the soil, the soil's physical characteristics and biochemical environment plays an important role in how SOC is either stabilized, mineralized or leached (Raich and Schlesinger, 1992; Six et al., 2002; Zinn et al., 2007a).
+Clay mineralogy and soil clay fractions can affect total SOC stocks, carbon residence times and susceptibility of the soil C pool to land-use change (Zinn et al., 2007b) through mechanisms such as differential chemical complexation, aggregation or physical protection from decomposers (Sollins et al., 1996; Six et al., 2004).
+Furthermore, soils with higher clay fractions have lower decomposition rates and can store carbon for longer periods than soils with coarser soil fractions (Six et al., 2002).
+This is highlighted in our study where we observed a strong positive correlation between SOC stocks and clay fraction (Table 2, Fig. 4c).
+Next, the parabolic relationship we observed between soil pH and forest SOC stocks (Fig. 4d) reflect how the soil biochemical environment is critically important for soil microbial communities that decompose organic matter (van Noordwijk et al., 1997).
+The high SOC stocks which we found under acidic conditions indicate that decomposition processes declined, perhaps due to the accumulation of toxic cations such as aluminum which hindered microbial populations (Pietri and Brookes, 2009).
+At a near-neutral soil pH, conditions were ideal for microbial communities and accordingly decomposition rates were high, resulting in little SOC accumulation.
+Finally, at a pH of above seven the SOC stocks were again slightly higher and such trends have previously been attributed to differences in soil mineralogy (van Noordwijk et al., 1997).

 As expected, regions of higher rainfall stored more SOC than drier zones (Fig. 2).
-This is likely 16 17 because the natural forests in the humid zone have higher net primary production given the favorable year-round water availability compared to forests in the drier regions.
-18 Unexpectedly however, at very high levels of precipitation (>3000 mm y^{-1}) SOC stocks 19 20 declined again (Fig. 4a).
-We suspect that this decrease at high precipitation is related to the 21 corresponding lower ecosystem biomass (using basal area as a proxy; Fig. A2, Appendix A).
-Both the decrease in SOC stocks and basal area at high precipitation could be explained by 22 23 the torrential monsoon rains.
-Although the overall rainfall amount may be higher, its intensity and distribution over time causes much of it to runoff, which is then not available 24 25 to plants when they need it.
+This is likely because the natural forests in the humid zone have higher net primary production given the favorable year-round water availability compared to forests in the drier regions.
+Unexpectedly however, at very high levels of precipitation (> 3000 mm yr-1) SOC stocks declined again (Fig. 4a).
+We suspect that this decrease at high precipitation is related to the corresponding lower ecosystem biomass (using basal area as a proxy; Fig. A2, Appendix A).
+Both the decrease in SOC stocks and basal area at high precipitation could be explained by the torrential monsoon rains.
+Although the overall rainfall amount may be higher, its intensity and distribution over time causes much of it to runoff, which is then not available to plants when they need it.
 Meanwhile, it has been reported that the leachate from these soils may also contain high DOC concentrations (Lal, 2003).
-26